amitksharma4100/VBA-Challenge2/README.md

 3. Calculate and summarize percent change
 4. Tabulate total volume of each stock

 Results:  All of the results can be regenerated via running the attached excel script.
-Screenshot of the data is included as separate file in the repository
+Screenshots of the data is included as separate file in the repository.
+Note that screenshots of all of the years (2018, 2019 and 2020) are included in one file.